-- Accessing Information from Health Records Guidance (Appendix 12) - Financial Record request (Appendix 13)
+- Health Records Guidance - Financial Record request

 When a person is considering the information to be shared, it is important to consider the adult's right to confidentiality in relation to their personal information before it is supplied.
 In particular, the relevant requirements of the regulatory body must be followed.